Jsparrow/jsparrow.github.io/docs/rules/local-variable-type-inference.md

 ---

-# Local Variable Type Inference
+# Local Variable Type Inference -- needs update

 Created by Ludwig Werzowa, last modified on May 18, 2018